Configuring dataflow storage to use Azure Data Lake Gen 2

 Reasons to use the ADLS Gen 2 workspace or tenant connection

 After you attach your dataflow, Power BI configures and saves a reference so that you can now read and write data to your own ADLS Gen 2.
 Power BI stores the data in the CDM format, which captures metadata about your data in addition to the actual data generated by the dataflow itself.
-This unlocks a lot of powerful capabilities and enables your data and the associated metadata in CDM format to now serve extensibility, automation, monitoring, and backup scenarios.
+This unlocks many powerful capabilities and enables your data and the associated metadata in CDM format to now serve extensibility, automation, monitoring, and backup scenarios.
 By making this data available and widely accessible in your own environment, it enables you to democratize the insights and data created within the organization.
 It also unlocks the ability for you to create further solutions that are either CDM aware (such as custom applications and solutions in Power Platform, Azure, and those available through partner and ISV ecosystems) or simply able to read a CSV.
 Your data engineers, data scientists, and analysts can now work with, use, and reuse a common set of data that is curated in ADLS Gen 2.

 There are two ways to configure which ADLS Gen 2 store to use: you can use a tenant-assigned ADLS Gen 2 account, or you can bring your own ADLS Gen 2 store at a workspace level.